 - Training and support – for staff and volunteers to become ‘digital champions’ to support people to use the internet confidently and safely

-Fast track applications are intended for organisations who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly over the summer.
+Fast track applications are intended for organisations who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly this autumn/winter.

 What people are eligible?